daveyoon/daveyoon.github.com/index.md

 ---

-Hello.

-I'm the director of engineering at [FWD.us](http://fwd.us) and the managing partner at [ylab](http://ylab.co).
+I'm an engineer, leader, and investor.
+I typically work at the intersection of technology and complicated domains (healthcare, politics, economic development).

+Currently I'm investing/advising companies via [ylab](http://ylab.co).
+If you're working on Ai, Healthcare, or Future of Work, please get in touch.
+I operate between Amsterdam and San Francisco.

+I've been working in healthcare for the past 4 years, first in Nairobi as the head of engineering at Antara Health.
+Then as the engineering lead for projectN95, and as an early core team member at USDR.
+I was also an an engineering director at Cityblock Health.

+Previously I worked in politics at FWD.us, where I led the engineering team and worked on immigration reform.
+I serve on the faculty of UC Berkeley teaching a course at the intersection of politics and technology.

-Previously, I served as the Director of Engineering at [Samasource](http://www.samasource.org) where I built the SamaHub and the engineering team.
-I learned a lot about crowdsourcing and a bit about impact sourcing, labor economics, and development economics.
+My first company in SF was sama.com where I was an early engineering leader.
+I spent time in Nairobi, wrote some early checks in companies and learned a lot about labor economics, development economics, crowdsourcing and RLHF.

-Prior to that, I was a technical lead at [Alexander Interactive](http://www.alexanderinteractive.com), where I lead cross-functional teams building quality projects.
-I learned a lot about e-commerce, scaling web applications, best development practices, and how to run projects efficiently.

-I have advised projects at the World Bank and Columbia University.
-My work has been featured in an HBS case study and IEEE.
-I have presented at Google, Berkeley, IBM Almaden Research Center, the World Bank, and the Monterrey Institute for International Studies.
+I started my internet career in New York, where I was an early engineer at Sparknotes.com and an early employee at Cake and Arrow.
+My first job was in robotics and computer vision in Copenhagen.
+I studied Computer Engineering at McGill.

-I've lived and worked in New York, San Francisco, Rio de Janeiro, Nairobi, and Copenhagen.
+I've lived and worked in Amsterdam, Berlin, San Francisco, New York, Rio de Janeiro, Nairobi, and Copenhagen.

-I spend a lot of time thinking about how technology can be used to solve problems in education, healthcare, and economic development.
-When I get the chance, I spend time climbing, traveling, and listening/making music.
+I spend a lot of time thinking about how technology can be useful and love learning.
+My core drivers are people, growth, and purpose.